 Susie Munro, senior employment law editor

-Updated to include the new rates of the national minimum wage in force from 1 April 2017.
+Updated to include the rates of the national minimum wage effective from 1 April 2017.

-Updated to include the new rates of the national minimum wage announced in the Autumn Statement 2016, effective from April 2017.
+Updated to reflect the increase to national minimum wage rates, effective from 1 April 2017.

 HR and legal information and guidance relating to the national minimum wage.